thanos-io/thanos/docs/getting_started.md

 # Getting started

 Thanos provides a global query view, data backup, and historical data access as its core features in a single binary.
 All three features can be run independently of each other.
-This allows you a subset of Thanos features for immediate benefit or testing, while also making it flexible for gradual roll outs in more complex environments.
+This allows you to have a subset of Thanos features ready for immediate benefit or testing, while also making it flexible for gradual roll outs in more complex environments.

 In this quick-start guide, we will configure Thanos and all components mentioned to work against a Google Cloud Storage bucket.
-Thanos is able to use [many other object stores (S3, S3 API, HDFS, DigitalOcean Spaces, ...)](storage.md), and you can substitute Google Cloud specific flags in this guide with those of your object store detailed in the [Storage document](storage.md).
+At the moment, Thanos is able to use [GCS and S3 as storage providers](storage.md), with the ability to add more providers as necessary.
+You can substitute Google Cloud specific flags in this guide with those of your object store detailed in the [Storage document](storage.md).

 ## Requirements